itslightmind/docs-repo/content/posts/Game Soundtrack Policies.md

 	- [FINAL FANTASY XIV Support Center](https://support.na.square-enix.com/rule.php?id=5382&tag=authc)
 	- [Square Enix to allow monetization of Final Fantasy XIV | PCGamesN](https://www.pcgamesn.com/finalfantasy/square-enix-allow-monetization-videos-and-streams-final-fantasy-xiv-realm-reborn)
 - Kingdom Hearts ❌
 	- Most of the games have strict policies, or no policies known.
-The only policy that i was able to find was Melody of Memory [KINGDOM HEARTS Melody of Memory](https://www.kingdomhearts.com/melody-of-memory/en-us/streaming-guidelines/)
+The only policy that I was able to find was Melody of Memory [KINGDOM HEARTS Melody of Memory](https://www.kingdomhearts.com/melody-of-memory/en-us/streaming-guidelines/)
 	- Fine for non commercial.
-So sadly monetization falls under it.
+So sadly, monetization falls under it.
  		  "The Permitted Uses are limited to non-commercial or personal use.
 Standard ad revenues may be enabled for streaming."

 ## Activision ❌